AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 The mechanism on JS is believed to be mediated by the effect that these personality traits have on the perception of the job characteristics themselves.
 If we have a positive self-regard, we are likely to see our jobs positively and undertake ones that are challenging, and vice versa.
 The various processes that potentially mediate the relationship are that positive core self-evaluations lead us to both seek out and attain more challenging work, and then further perceive the work as more challenging and interesting thereafter `30`.
 The individuals with positive CSE are also more likely to work towards goals for reasons consistent with their values `31` which would make them more satisfied.

-Overall, the 4 core traits combined together correlate highly with job satisfaction at .41 `30`, or .37 `3`, though the individual traits vary.
+Overall, the 4 core traits combined correlate highly with job satisfaction at .41 `30`, or .37 `3`, though the individual traits vary.
 The measures were all originally devised by Judge et al 1997 `32`, and including a 1-5 scale (strongly disagree - strongly agree).

 ### Self-Esteem